Ir al contenido principal

 Kanyadan or Sampradan

-The groom and the bride sit facing each other and the bride's father gives her hand to the groom and ties the holy knot using both their clothes.
-This is the Kanyadan ritual also known as Sampradan in Bengali weddings.
-There are chanting mantras, which represent the groom promising the bride's father to take care of his daughter all his life.
-Once it's done, the couple now sits side by side, the bride on the left.
+The groom and the bride sit facing each other, and the bride's father gives her hand to the groom and ties the holy knot using their clothes.
+This is the Kanyadan ritual in Bengali weddings, also known as Sampradan.
+There are chanting mantras, representing the groom promising the bride's father to care for his daughter all his life.
+Once it's done, the couple sits side by side, the bride on the left.

 Upto 30% off on Vendor Bookings